kubernetes/enhancements/keps/sig-network/0033-service-topology.md

 Kube-proxy will watch its own node and will find the endpoints that are in the same topological domain as the node if `service.TopologyKeys` is not empty.

-Kube-proxy will watch PodLocator apart from Service and Endpoints.
-For each Endpoints object, kube-proxy will find the original Pod via EndpointAddress.TargetRef, therefore will get PodLocator object and its topology information.
 Kube-proxy will only create proxy rules for endpoints that are in the same topological domain as the node running kube-proxy.
+For Alpha, kube-proxy will watch Node apart from Service and Endpoints to get topology infomation in Alpha, kube-proxy will find the Node where the Endpoint is located via EndpointAddress.NodeName, therefore will get its topology information by Node's labels.
+For Beta, kube-proxy will watch EndpointSlice instead of Node which already contains Endpoint's topology infomation.

 ### DNS server changes (in beta stage)

 We should consider this kind of topology support for headless service in coredns and kube-dns.
 As the DNS servers will respect topology keys for each headless service, different clients/pods on different nodes may get different dns response.

 In order to handle headless services, the DNS server needs to know the node corresponding to the client IP address in the DNS request - i.e, it needs to map PodIP -> Node.
-Kubernetes DNS servers(include kube-dns and CoreDNS) will watch PodLocator object.
-When a client/pod request a headless service domain to DNS server, dns server will retrieve the node labels of both client and the backend Pods via PodLocator.
+Kubernetes DNS servers(include kube-dns and CoreDNS) will watch EndpointSlice object.
+When a client/pod request a headless service domain to DNS server, dns server will retrieve the node labels of both client and the backend Pods via EndpointSlice.
 DNS server will only select the IPs of backend Pods which are in the same topological domain with client Pod, and then write A record.

+### Graduation Criteria

+#### Alpha

+- topologyKeys field is added to the Service API
+- kube-proxy implements service topology in-memory by watching Node only enabled by `TopoloyAwareServiceRouting` feature gate.

+#### Alpha -> Beta

+- kube-proxy is updated to watch `EndpointSlice` for topology filtering of endpoints.
+- coredns/kube-dns watches `EndpointSlice` objets and performs topology-aware headless services.
+- E2E tests exist for service topology.

+##### Beta -> GA Graduation

+TODO: after beta